copier-org/copier/README.md

 Templates have these goals:

 1. **[Code scaffolding](<https://en.wikipedia.org/wiki/Scaffold_(programming)>)**.
 Help
-   consumers have a working source code tree as quick as possible.
+   consumers have a working source code tree as quickly as possible.
 All templates allow scaffolding.
 1. **Code lifecycle management**.
 When the template evolves, let consumers update their projects.
 Not all templates allow updating.